Nell Hudson: Music

 Hudson worked briefly as a professional singer-songwriter, headlining at London's famous Ronnie Scott's Jazz Club, as well as touring with Jools Holland.
 She plays the piano and ukulele.

 Writing

 Hudson's debut novel, a story of friendship amid loss titled Just For Today, was released in early 2022 through Tinder Press.

 Personal life

 Hudson lived in East London as of 2017 and has since moved to Peckham.
 She is vegan.

 In March 2024, Hudson announced her engagement to producer Maximillian "Max" King.
+They were married in July 2025.

+In 2025, Hudson gave birth to a daughter.